A Survey of Approximability Results for Traveling Salesman Problems using the TSP-T3CO Definition Scheme: Review of Approximability Results

 \item $o(f(n)) := \{ g: \mathbb{Z}_{\ge 0} \to \mathbb{R}\, : \forall c > 0, \exists n_0 > 0, \forall n \ge n_0: |g(n)| \leq c \cdot |f(n)| \}$

 \item $\omega(f(n)) := \{ g: \mathbb{Z}_{\ge 0} \to \mathbb{R}\, : \forall c > 0, \exists n_0 > 0, \forall n \ge n_0: |f(n)| \leq c \cdot |g(n)| \}$

 \end{itemize} In general, we use $\epsilon$ to denote any arbitrarily small positive real number.
 Though the asymptotic notation defines sets, we also use it in mathematical expressions and equations.
 The former case describes a transformed set by means of composition, whereas a statement is considered true if it holds for at least one function in the corresponding set.
-Furthermore, when a result holds for non-negative edge costs, it can be generalized to also include negative edge costs unless there is a directed cycle with negative costs.
-This is due to the fact that there exist node potentials, see~\cite{schrijver2003combinatorial}.
-In such a case, the node potentials yield non-negative reduced costs by adding the potential difference between the endpoints to the edge costs, which does not change the costs of any cycle.
+Furthermore, when a result holds for non-negative edge costs, it can be generalized to also include negative edge costs unless there is a directed cycle with negative cost.
+This is due to \emph{Johnson's trick}~\cite{Johnson77}: In the absence of negative directed cycles, there exist node potentials $p: V \to \mathbb{R}$ such that, for each edge $e=(v,w)$ with cost $c(e)$, the reduced cost $c_p(e) := c(e) + p(v) - p(w)$ is non-negative.
+When we add the reduced costs along a directed cycle, the node potentials cancel out, so that the cost of any cycle is the same as its reduced cost.
 Such node potentials can be found in polynomial time using the Bellman-Ford algorithm.

 From a complexity point of view, the encoding of the numbers in the input matters.
 However, reals can be approximated by rationals to any desired degree of accuracy such that the influence on approximation factors becomes insignificant.
 We therefore use $\mathbb{R}$ for the domain of cost functions unless further restrictions apply.